AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/write-for-appflowy/drafts/draft-how-to-contribute-to-appflowy.md

 ![image](https://github.com/JRS296/AppFlowy-Docs/assets/70965472/6d1b1efd-eb69-4083-a098-6f9e4117e11c)
 *Create New Issues Page*

-Step 3: Here, you can choose either to propose a Feature change, or address a Bug.
-For the purpose of this article, we shall choose the Create new Feature option.
+Step 3: Here, you can choose either to propose a feature change, or address a bug.
+For the purpose of this article, we shall choose the "Create New Feature" option.
-Step 4: On entering the type of issue, you will be redirected to a Feature Request form.
+Step 4: On entering the type of issue, you will be redirected to a "Feature Request" form.
 Fill in all the fields, including the title, a detailed description of what the feature aims to do, its potential impact, and any other additional context needed to better understand the proposed feature.
 Step 5: Click submit, and you're done!

 ![image](https://github.com/JRS296/AppFlowy-Docs/assets/70965472/cbccc006-7b10-47a8-886c-828352c67319)